 The lines were broken or there was not a T at the end

 The council have to maintain road markings and make sure all road markings are put on the road correctly.
-If at the end of double and single yellow lines they are not cut off with a T-Bar then you have a reason for an appeal or if there are any breaks in the line markings.
+If at the end of double and single yellow lines they are not cut off with a T-Bar then you have a reason for an appeal.
+The same can apply if there are any breaks in the line markings.

 You are a car hire company and were not driving the car

-If you are a car hire company and one of your rented cars have received a parking ticket then the parking ticket will come to your office.
-It is then up to you to provide the details of the person that was driving (had possession of the car) at that time.
+If you are a car hire company and one of your rented cars has received a parking ticket then the parking ticket will come to your office.
+It is then up to you to provide the details of the person who was driving (had possession of the car) at that time.

 You were unloading or loading your car on a single yellow line

 If the ticket you received has information missing then you could be eligible to have the ticket marked void.
-If your ticket is missing any of the following then you should be eligible:
+If your ticket is missing any of the following, then you may be eligible:

 - The amount you have to pay